What You'll Learn

 We can’t protect our children from embarrassment, but we can help them build the resilience and confidence they need to deal with it in a healthy way.

 Kids look to parents for cues on how to manage difficult emotions like embarrassment.
-“As parents we set the behavioral tone for our kids,“ says Dr. Rachel Busman, a clinical psychologist at the Child Mind Institute, “So when we’re helping children learn healthy emotional habits, the first step is to consider how we handle similar situations in our own lives.”
+“As parents we set the behavioral tone for our kids,“ says Rachel Busman, PsyD, a clinical psychologist, “So when we’re helping children learn healthy emotional habits, the first step is to consider how we handle similar situations in our own lives.”

 Taking a look at how you deal with embarrassing experiences at home will help you set an example of healthy behavior for your child.